phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 The site uses the [blog plug-in built into Material for MkDocs](https://squidfunk.github.io/mkdocs-material/plugins/blog/){: target="_blank" }.

+As with most of its kind, the [Blog](../blog/index.md) is composed of discrete, informal diary-style text entries.
+Entries are listed in reverse chronological order.

 A blog entry is written in Markdown, with meta data in the files header.

 ```